pdf-raku/PDF-API6/README.md

     $gfx.Rectangle(10,10,50,75);
     $gfx.Stroke;

+### Named Colors

+The PDF::Content::Color `:ColorName` and `color` exports provide a selection of built in named colors.

+-  Aqua, Black, Blue, Fuchsia, Gray, Green, Lime, Maroon Navy, Olive Orange, Purple, Red, Silver, Teal, Yellow, Cyan, Magenta

+A wider selection of named colors is available via the `Color::Named` module.

+    use PDF::Content::Color :ColorName, :color;
+    use Color::Named;
+    $gfx.FillColor = color Blue; # a PDF::Content named color
+    $gfx.StrokeColor = color Color::Named.new( :name<azure> );

 ### Text Colors

 By default text is drawn solidly using the current fill color.
 There are other text rendering modes that alter how text is stroked and filled.
-For example, the FillOutLine text rendering mode strokes the text using the current StrokeColor to a thickness determined by the current LineWidth then fills it using the current FillColor:
+For example, the FillOutLineText rendering mode strokes the text using the current StrokeColor to a thickness determined by the current LineWidth then fills it using the current FillColor:

 ```
 use v6;